Pokrt/dleap_tutorial/low-code-basics/js_in_dleap/running_js.md

 # Running JavaScript in HCL Domino Leap

+Most objects in Domino Leap have various events asosieated with them.
+Most often events are used within item scope but there are events also on pages, forms and the application.
+Item are easily accesible in Editor.

+todo přidat side panel

+TODO obrázek eventů - přehledová stránka všech

 ## JavaScript Triggered In Events

-In HCL Domino Leap you can create custom events that are triggered by user interactions or other events in the application.
-These events can be used to execute custom JavaScript code.
+In HCL Domino Leap you can create custom code that is triggered by user interactions or other events in the application.

 ::: details Create an Event - Step-by-Step Guide